Top 9 Must-Have Facility Manager Skills for 2025

 Smart buildings and IoT integration

-Smart buildings are revolutionizing facility management by integrating Internet of Things (IoT) devices to collect real-time data.
-From smart thermostats that optimize energy use to sensors that monitor air quality, IoT enables facility managers to make data-driven decisions that improve efficiency, reduce costs and enhance employee comfort.
-This technology also provides the ability to remotely monitor and control building systems, further streamlining operations and increasing responsiveness.
+Smart buildings are revolutionizing facility management by using Internet of Things (IoT) devices to collect real-time data.
+Smart thermostats optimize energy use, while sensors monitor air quality.
+IoT enables facility managers to make data-driven decisions that improve efficiency, reduce costs, and boost employee comfort.
+This technology also lets managers remotely monitor and control building systems, streamlining operations even further.

 Flexible work

 The rise of remote and hybrid work has had a significant impact on facility management.
-As companies adopt more flexible work arrangements, facility managers must adapt their strategies to accommodate fluctuating office occupancy and the need for adaptable spaces.
-This may involve redesigning workspaces, optimizing space utilization, and ensuring that the technology infrastructure seamlessly supports both in-office and remote workers.
+As companies adopt more flexible work arrangements, facility managers must adapt to fluctuating office occupancy and the need for adaptable spaces.
+This may involve redesigning workspaces, optimizing space use, and ensuring the technology infrastructure supports both in-office and remote workers.

 ESG (Environmental, Social & Governance)

 As companies focus more on sustainability and corporate responsibility, ESG initiatives are becoming increasingly important in facility management.
-Facility managers are now tasked with reducing environmental impact, ensuring social responsibility in the workplace, and aligning with governance standards.
-This includes implementing energy-efficient solutions, promoting diversity and inclusion in the workplace, and ensuring that ethical business practices are followed in facility operations.
+Facility managers must now reduce environmental impact, ensure social responsibility, and align with governance standards.
+This includes implementing energy-efficient solutions, promoting diversity and inclusion, and ensuring ethical business practices in facility operations.

 AI and automation